mbaze/bzpack/README.md

 * Offset increment (1..256 instead of 1..255).
 * End of stream marker.

+### E1ZX

+E1ZX is an optimized form E1 targeted specifically for Sinclair ZX Spectrum.
+The stream is exactly the same size but certain values are stored as their two's complements.
+This enables optimization of the decompressor's initialization sequence, resulting in even shorter routine.
+The total size (stream + decompressor) rivals that of LZS's at the extreme end of the scale.

-### E1X1
+### E1X

-The E1X1 format is similar to E1E1.
+The E1X format is similar to E1.
 However, in this format there can be no consecutive literals which means that only a phrase (or end of stream) can follow a literal.
 The "spare" flag after a literal acts as additional offset bit (although inverted).
 The format is interpreted as follows:

 After a literal: